wangsuohuijia/Accenture_capstone/data_file/README.md

-this is for the data that we use to train models
+there are the data that we used to train and evaluate models

-some of them are zip files since they are very large, please uncompress them before using them.
+Some of them are zip files since they are very large, no need to uncompress them during the process of the running the code.
+But if you want to check the data manually, please uncompress them.